What is a Closed Circuit Cooling Tower?

 Principle of Operation

 Closed circuit cooling towers operate in a manner similar to open cooling towers, except that the heat load to be rejected is transferred from the process fluid (the fluid being cooled) to the ambient air through a heat exchange coil.
-The coil serves to isolate the process fluid from the outside air, keeping it clean and contaminate free in a closed loop.
+The coil serves to isolate the process fluid from the outside air, keeping it clean and contaminant-free in a closed loop.
 This creates two separate fluid circuits: (1) an external circuit, in which spray water circulates over the coil and mixes with the outside air, and (2) an internal circuit, in which the process fluid circulates inside the coil.
 During operation, heat is transferred from the internal circuit, through the coil to the spray water, and then to the atmosphere as a portion of the water evaporates.

 Combined Flow Configuration